JasperHill/MarketPrediction_Pytorch/README.md

 ## Training
 The network is trained by calling `Train_RNN.py`.
 The flag `-c` will create a new, untrained model and save it to `MODEL_CONSTANTS.MODEL_SAVE_PATH` after training.
 Otherwise, the script will assume a model already exists at that path, load it, and train it.
 After `NUM_EPOCHS` training epochs have been completed, a sample from the testing dataset is propagated through the network, and the output is integrated and plotted alongside true market prices, saved as `Network_Prediction.pdf`.
 Also saved are graphs of the mean squared error (MSE) and the percent error of each prediction element as `RNN_MSE.pdf` and `RNN_PE.pdf` respectively.
 Finally, the trained network state dictionary is saved.

+## Testing
+An arbitrary sequence of testing data may be propagated through a pretrained RNN by running `Test_RNN.py --index=idx` where `idx` is the dataset index to be propagated.
+The result will be plotted alongside real data and saved to `Network_Test.pdf`.
+Note also that the beginning timestep of the output will be offset by `MODEL_CONSTANTS.HIST_SIZE - MODEL_CONSTANTS.OVERLAP`.